RKLong/MechaCar_Statistical_Analysis/README.md

 # Study Design: Mecha Car vs Competition

-In coming up with the metrics I wanted to do a statistical analysis that could quantify how the MechaCar could perform against the competition I thought about what consumers of the same demographic as I would consider if comparison shopping for the vehicles of the same class size/body.
+In coming up with the metrics I wanted to do a statistical analysis that could quantify how the MechaCar could perform against the competition, I really thought about what would be my top priorities as a consumer, if comparison shopping for the vehicles of the same class size/body.
 * cost
 * fuel economy (city and highway mpg)
 * safety rating

-* engine/motor<sup>*<sup>
+* engine/motor<sup>*</sup>
-* fuel economy<sup>*<sup> (miles per gallon of gasoline-equivalent)
+* fuel economy<sup>*</sup> (miles per gallon of gasoline-equivalent)
-* battery lifespan, in terms of replacement<sup>*<sup> (usually measured in miles)
+* battery lifespan, in terms of replacement<sup>*</sup> (usually measured in miles)

 In our study the null hypothesis would be: Each of the  performance metrics is statistically similar between the MechaCar prototype and all vehicle from the other manufacturers.